2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/customizesearch.md

     1. Note that during the search index, no Request-variables exist.
     1. So your method will cause an error if it does something like var x = Request["Category"].
     1. In case of an error, the index will still continue to work, but your changes to the data will fail
-    1. To help you with this, a new property called InstancePurpose was added.
+    1. To help you with this, a new property called Purpose was added.
 It tells you if this view/template was created for displaying or for indexing.
 1. 2sxc will then use the data and create SearchItems, ready to index.
     1. Each entity will be turned into a SearchItem
     1. Each Content-Type will have an own list (so you can differentiate between all the SearchItems for the Categories and the SearchItems for the Questions)